Skip to main content

 Requirements

-To be eligible to enter the on-campus professional phase of the Clinical Laboratory Science (CLS) Program, students must have at least a 2.5 cumulative grade point average (GPA) and 2.8 math/science GPA on a 4.0 scale.
-In addition, students must have completed general education requirements and CLS pre-professional courses prior to admission.
-Transfer students must comply with the university’s admission and general prerequisite requirements.
-Second-degree students must complete required pre-professional courses.
+To be eligible to enter the on-campus professional phase of the Medical Laboratory Science (MLS) Program, students must have at least a 2.5 cumulative grade point average (GPA) and 2.8 math/science GPA on a 4.0 scale.
+In addition, students must have completed general education requirements and MLS pre-professional courses prior to admission.
+Transfer and second degree students must comply with the university’s admission and general prerequisite requirements.

-Students must apply for the professional phase of the Clinical Laboratory Science Program.
-Completed applications are due in the office of the Chair, Department of Clinical Laboratory Science by February 1st.
-All students will be notified of eligibility for an interview with the Clinical Laboratory Science Admission and Selection Committee.
-The committee will notify applicants of its decision by May 15th.
+Students must apply for the professional phase of the Medical Laboratory Science Program.
+Completed applications are due in the office of the Chair, Department of Medical Laboratory Science during spring semester.
+Application decisions are made during the summer for starting the following fall semester.

-The student must be able and willing to work with blood and with organisms that may be infectious.
+The student must be able and willing (while using PPE) to work with blood and with organisms that may be infectious.
 He/she must be able to work safely with a wide variety of chemical reagents.

 Approximately 75% of each day is spent standing or walking and 25% is spent sitting in an indoor setting.
 Lifting of up to 50 pounds of equipment or supplies is required.
 Frequent interaction with computer terminals and laboratory equipment is necessary, requiring interpretation of visual presentation on screen, repetitive hand movements and fine manipulation.